 The 2005 romantic comedy Must Love Dogs with Diane Lane and John Cusack may have been kind of forgettable, but the bungalow that Lane’s character lived in made a lasting impression.
-I am such a sucker for Craftsman-style homes like these.
+I am such a sucker for houses like these.
 So I thought it would be fun to take a closer look at it.

 Hollywood seems to think that preschool teachers like Sarah earn enough money to own fabulous bungalows like this one.
 And that’s okay with me because the reality of her living in a tiny one-bedroom apartment would not have been nearly as much fun to watch.

 The movie, based on a fun novel by Claire Cook, is about fortysomething Sarah, a divorced preschool teacher who is looking for love with lots of (unwanted) help from her family.

 The movie has an all-star cast, including Christopher Plummer as Sarah’s dad (love him!), Stockard Channing as his girlfriend from the trailer park, Dermot Mulroney as the guy who looks like Mr. Right, and John Cusack as the real deal.

 Love the built-in shelves between the dining room and kitchen, which Sarah has filled with pottery and Fiestaware.

 In this shot you can see the staircase in the background.
 Sarah was hosting her family for Thanksgiving dinner:

 Elizabeth Perkins plays Sarah’s sister Carol.
 I’ve been told I look like her, but I don’t really see it: